mikekistler/aspnet-openapi-examples/README.md

 | TimeOnly       | string         | time             |
 | Uri            | string         | uri              |
 | Guid           | string         | uuid             |

+The `type` and `format` can also be set with a [Schema Transformer].

+Swashbuckle provides the `MapType` method on the `AddSwaggerGen` options to customize the `type` and `format` for a C# type.
+The examples project includes a schema transformer called `TypeTransformer` that does more or less the same thing.

 ### description